Azure/azure-sdk-for-net/sdk/network/Azure.ResourceManager.Network/src/autorest.md

         delete $.properties.type;
       }
     reason: Resources with id, name and type should inherit from NetworkResource/NetworkWritableResource instead of SubResource.
   - from: virtualWan.json
     where: $.definitions
     transform: >
+      $.ExpressRouteGatewayProperties.properties.expressRouteConnections['readOnly'] = true;
+    reason: This collection property should be readonly.
+  - from: virtualWan.json
+    where: $.definitions
+    transform: >